geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-17/meeting-transcript.md

 Who wants to be in charge of memory leaks here?

 ##### **Chenyu** [[00:49:50](https://www.youtube.com/watch?v=jn3no5UZLmI&t=2990)]
-I think one is QCOM...
+I think one is QCOM..
 only, and one affects every backend for JIT.

 ##### **Geohot** [[00:50:15](https://www.youtube.com/watch?v=jn3no5UZLmI&t=3015)]